mpanning/OnDeckInSight/README.md

 `plot_prob.py`, `plot_prob_selfnoise.py`, `plot_prob_lownoise.py` - plotting panels of figure 7

-The specific data used in these codes including specific filenames can be downloaded at the archive preserved at [this archive](http://doi.org/FILLINDOI).
-This data should be saved in a subdirectory called `datafiles` in order to use the python codes as written.
+The specific data used in these codes including specific filenames can be downloaded at the NASA Open Data Portal archive preserved at [this archive](http://doi.org/10.25966/na0g-cr11).
+This data should be saved expanded as a subdirectory called `datafiles` in order to use the python codes as written.

 All software in this repository is licensed using GNU General Public License version 3 as described in the file `COPYING`